CobayaSampler/cobaya/docs/theories_and_dependencies.rst

 Use a ``get_X`` method when you need to add optional arguments to provide different outputs from the computed quantity.
 Quantities returned by  :meth:`~.theory.Theory.get_can_provide` should be stored in the state dictionary by the calculate function or returned by the ``get_results(X)`` for each quantity ``X`` (which by default just returns the value stored in the current state dictionary).
-The results stored by calculate for a given set of input parameters are cached, and ``self._current_state`` is set to the current state whenever ``get_X``, ``get_param`` etc are called.
+The results stored by calculate for a given set of input parameters are cached, and ``self.current_state`` is set to the current state whenever ``get_X``, ``get_param`` etc are called.

 For example, this is a class that would calculate ``A = B*b_derived`` using inputs ``B`` and derived parameter ``b_derived`` from